Palitha Kohona: Diplomatic career

 Kohona was the Secretary, Ministry of Foreign Affairs of Sri Lanka from 2006 to 2009.
-Ambassador Kohona was the Permanent Representative of Sri Lanka to the United Nations in New York from 2009 to 2015.
+Kohona was the Permanent Representative of Sri Lanka to the United Nations in New York from 2009 to 2015.
 During this period he was elected as the Chair of the UN GA Sixth Committee (Legal) in 2013.
 He was the Co Chair of the UN Working Group on Biological Diversity Beyond National Jurisdiction, and Chair of the UN Committee on Israeli Practices in the Occupied Arab Territories.
 He was a member of the delegation to the UN General Assembly in 2006 and 2008.
 He has led official level delegations to a range of countries on bilateral and multilateral matters.
 Previously he was the Secretary-General of the Government Peace Secretariat (2006) during which time he participated in two rounds of peace negotiations with the LTTE in Geneva and led the delegation to a round organised in Oslo.